WordPoints/dependencies/docs/2-background.md

 One of the key elements of dependency management is compatibility.
 It is thus worth stating that compatibility is a layered proposition.
 Each layer can be defined by what breaks.
 There is code breakage, which is the most severe.
 But there is also feature breakage.

+## General Problems

+One general problem that any dependency system can have is that it places additional cognative strain on the user to try and comprehend the dependency web.
+This is especially true when dependencies are declared that are not actually needed.
+An additional problem that stems from having many dependencies is the possible decrease in site performance, just from the sheer amount of code.

+The reality, however, is that all of these problems already exist, without a dependency system.
+In the case of libraries in particular, a dependency system provides a solution, by allowing the possibility of hiding libraries from the average user, and encouraging the honing of a single canonical package to be as performant and secure as possible.

 ## Dependency Systems

 ### Bundling